brittanyrw/emojiscreen/README.md

 ## Card Overview

-On the website, each `Emoji Card` displays images of the emojis, a hint icon that will show the type (musical, movie or TV show) when the user hovers and the name of the show, which appears when the user clicks on a card.
+On the website, each `Emoji Card` displays 1) images of the emojis, 2) a hint icon that will show the type (musical, movie or TV show) when the user hovers and 3) the name of the show (which appears when the user clicks on a card).

 ![Screenshot of Beauty and the Beast Emoji Card](readme/emoji-card.png)

-In the code, each `Emoji Card` consists of the following object:
+In the `data.js` file, each `Emoji Card` consists of the following object:

 ```
 {